Will Devaughn

-William Devaughn Stumpf (born February 27, 1982) is a Filipino-American commercial model and actor.
+William Devaughn Stumpf (born February 27, 1982) is a Filipino-German-American commercial model and actor.

-Biography

-He entered the Pinoy Big Brother house, during its Celebrity Edition 2, and became the fourth big placer of that season.
-He arrived in the Philippines in 2004 without knowing a single word of Tagalog.
+Early life

+Devaughn was born in Germany.
 His biological father is of mixed Filipino and African American lineage while his mother is of German descent.
+His stepfather then relocated the family to the US.

+Career

+Devaughn worked as a waiter at a coffee shop in Disneyland, supporting himself through school (taking up a course on medical assistance).
+His girlfriend at the time (the cousin of Aubrey Miles) encouraged him to follow her as she wanted to enter the showbiz industry.

+Devaughn arrived in the Philippines in 2004 without knowing a single word of Tagalog.
+He then entered the Pinoy Big Brother house during its Celebrity Edition 2, and became the fourth big placer of that season.

 He was a former talent of ABS-CBN and in 2010.
 He moved to GMA Network until 2013 but he decided to quit from show business as a contract of Sparkle (formerly GMA Artist Center) then returned in 2017 via Trops and My Love from the Star.

+Personal life

-He is now a father to a baby boy named Magnus Orion.
+Devaughn is now a father to a baby boy named Magnus Orion.
 His first child with Filipina-Dutch girlfriend international emcee Cay Kuijpers was born on November 9, 2019.
+He was previously in a relationship with Roxanne Barcelo.